BlocProtocol/BLOC-wiki/docs/wallets/Making-a-Wallet.md

 The main purpose of a paper wallet is to quickly create a wallet to start receiving funds.

-**You will not be able to spend or send your funds to other people until you set up a CLI, GUI, Mobile, Telegram or Web Wallet.**
+**You will not be able to spend or send your funds to other people until you set up a CLI or Desktop (GUI) Wallet.**

-To view a guide on how to make a paper wallet, you can check out [this guide](../wallets/Making-a-paper-wallet.md).
+To view a guide on how to make a paper wallet, [click here](../wallets/Making-a-paper-wallet.md).

 ## **BLOCWallet (CLI Wallet)**